walwalwalides/ArPoetry/ArPoetry_Desktop/README.md

 ![](View/Img/ArPoetry_Reading.png)

-`Chedly` is a Software for Management poetry books.
+`ArPoetry` is a Software for Management Poetry books.

 **Authors:**  *WalWalWalides*

 The Software offers a new Way for better Management Poetry books.
-`Chedly` is an excellent app for Animal Lovers that stores all your picutures and sounds in one place.
+`ArPoetry` is an excellent app for Arbic Poetry Lovers that stores all your books in one place.

 - Name
   Chedly.apk